This article explains what to do when Touch ID is not working.

 - You will see your fingerprints

-- Tap each fingerprints and then select Delete Fingerprint
+- Tap each fingerprint and then select Delete Fingerprint

-- When you done tap Add a Fingerprint and complete the steps to reenroll Touch ID.
+- When you are done tap Add a Fingerprint and complete the steps to reenroll Touch ID.

 - Go to Settings > Touch ID & Passcode (you will be asked to enter your passcode)

 - Now restart your device by pressing and holding the on/off (sleep/wake) button until you see the red slider.
 Then slide the slider.
 Wait a few seconds and turn your device back on by pressing and holding the on/off button until you see the Apple logo.

 - Now go to Settings > Touch ID & Passcode and turn on iTunes & App Store.

 - Now try to buy something from the App Store.